languang/Tencent-Hunyuan-Large/README.md

 The Hunyuan-Large web demo is now open.
 Visit https://huggingface.co/spaces/tencent/Hunyuan-Large to easily experience our model.

 ## Training/Inference on TI
-Tencent Cloud's TI Platform is a comprehensive machine learning platform tailored for AI engineers.
+Tencent Cloud's [TI Platform](https://cloud.tencent.com/product/ti) is a comprehensive machine learning platform tailored for AI engineers.
 With the Hunyuan-Large model already integrated, you can easily train and deploy it in just a few steps.
-Visit Chat with Hunyuan-Large to experience real-time conversations with the model, and explore Hunyuan-Large Best Practice on TI to create your own customized Hunyuan-Large model.
+Visit [Chat with Hunyuan-Large](https://console.cloud.tencent.com/tione/v2/aimarket/detail/hunyuan_series?PublicAlgoGroupId=hunyuan-large-chat&detailTab=demo) to experience real-time conversations with the model, and explore [Hunyuan-Large Best Practice on TI](https://cloud.tencent.com/document/product/851/112032) to create your own customized Hunyuan-Large model.

 ## Citation